-In order to ensure that all the elements needed to implement a design are in place at the end of the design phase and before a PDF print is sent to the client, we believe that it can be helpful to use a project checklist.
-Here are some items we like to consider at that stage.
+A project checklist can be helpful at the end of the design phase and before a PDF print is sent to the client to ensure that all the elements needed to implement a design are in place.
+Here are some items we suggest need to be considered at that stage.

 We routinely start a project with a template designed for and approved by the principal of our design studio.
-Working this way helps match new work to the studio’s CAD standard.
-WE have proved that well-constructed template drawings dramatically reduce drafting time.
-Model space in our template contains some plant symbols and other blocks we commonly use, some text styles, oft-used layers, etc. In layout space, we set up sheets commonly used in our practice and these are pre-loaded with our own title blocks and some floating viewports.
+This method helps match new work to the studio’s CAD standard.
+We have proven that well-constructed template drawings dramatically reduce drafting time.
+The model space in our template contains some plant symbols and other blocks we commonly use, some text styles, oft-used layers, etc. In layout space, we set up sheets widely used in our practice, and these are pre-loaded with our title blocks and some floating viewports.

-If a custom template is used for every new job, greater consistency is achieved.
-We show how a template can be set up with a series of layout sheets featuring a title block with your own logo.
-We add helpful suggestions to your design team on how you want each design job handled.
+Greater consistency is achieved if a custom template is used for every new job.
+We show how a template can be set up with a series of layout sheets featuring a title block with your logo.
+We also add helpful suggestions to your design team on how you want each design job handled.

 Sequence of work